Mrt134/Experimental/1.0luminadocumentation/luminaplugins.rst

 Application Launcher
 --------------------

-info.ID = "applauncher"

 .. _luminadesktopplugin1:

 .. figure:: images/luminadesktopplugin1.png

-:numref:`Figure %s: Application Launcher <luminadesktopplugin1>`

-This icon is the result of using the Application Launcher to add a link to the "Lumina Desktop Information" application on the desktop.
-Clicking the Application Launcher option allows the user to select a single application to add to the desktop area as a "quick launch" icon.
+Choosing the Application Launcher plugin opens the window seen in :numref:`Figure %s: Application Launcher <luminadesktopplugin1>`.
+This drop down menu allows the user to choose a specific application to add to the desktop.

 .. _Audio Player:

 Audio Player
 ------------

-info.ID = "audioplayer"

 .. _luminadesktopplugin2: